How To Buy Alclair Monitors

-If you are a musician that tours or plays large venues, look towards the Tour , RSM , or Spire models.
+If you are a musician that tours or plays large venues, look towards the Tour , RSM , Spire or RevX models.
 The Tour emphasizes the low end with another boost in the mid-high end to bring out vocal and instrument articulation and clarity.
 They are built to withstand the rigors of the touring life.
 The RSMs are incredibly balanced and have the most headroom and least distortion.
 Loud stages and performers needing to hear the whole spectrum equally will love the RSM monitor.
 For the ultimate stage monitor, the Spire will inspire you and give you balance that won’t run out of low end.
 The RevX is the professionals dream tool with everything you need for monitoring bliss.

 If you are a vocalist the Dual is very hard to beat.
 It accentuates the vocal range and has plenty of power for church and small-medium venue stages.
 If you are looking for a bit more power, the Tour and RSMs are also good options.

 If you are a guitar player, the Dual XBs bring out some of the low end of the instrument without sacrificing mids and highs.
 The Tour model is rugged and emphasizes the low end and mid-highs, great for cutting through on loud stages or in front of amplifiers.
 For players who want more mid-range clarity, the Reference is also a good choice.
-And there is always the Spire, which is the ultimate guitar players stage monitor.
+And there is always the Spire, which is an impeccable guitar players stage monitor.
 Need more clarity and headroom with loads of low end and silky upper end, then go RevX, it handles anything you can throw at it.

 If you are a keyboard player check out the Versa, Reference, and RSM models.
 Versa and Reference for the smaller stage and RSMs for the larger/louder stage.
 All three monitors will give you balanced tone across the whole keyboard and allow you to hear the band evenly as well.